Using the 3’ OH end of the primer, DNA polymerase adds nucleotides to the growing DNA strand for facilitating replication.

 See the image below,

-The thumb-like structure helps in translocation of the enzyme once the nucleotide is added thus do the processivity.
+The thumb-like structure helps in the translocation of the enzyme once the nucleotide is added thus do the processivity.

 The finger domain binds to the nucleoside triphosphate of the template single-stranded DNA.